CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 `createRestaurant` is not defined because we aren't passing it in to `NewRestaurantForm` as a prop.
 This is just a structural error, not a logic error, so let's fix this error directly instead of stepping down to a unit test yet.

-We want the `createRestaurant` prop to be passed in by Redux as an action, so let's wire it up:
+We want the `createRestaurant` prop to be provided by Redux and correspond to a `createRestaurant` action that we don't have yet.
+Let's write the code we wish we had, importing that `createRestaurant` action.
+We'll direct Redux to connect it to our component, then we'll make that connected component the default export:

 ```diff
  import {useState} from 'react';